xdgen/xdegen-trade/README.md

 # Xdegen

 A Solana-based decentralized token trading platform built with Anchor framework.
-Xdegen enables users to buy, sell, mint, and trade tokens using the native XDEGEN token as the primary currency.
+Xdegen enables users to buy, sell, mint, and trade multiple unique tokens using the native XDEGEN token as the primary currency.

 ## Overview

 Xdegen is a sophisticated DeFi protocol that allows users to:
-- **Buy custom tokens** using XDEGEN tokens
+- **Buy custom tokens** using XDEGEN tokens with unique mint addresses
 - **Sell tokens** and receive XDEGEN tokens in return
-- **Mint new token types** with custom metadata
+- **Mint new token types** with custom metadata and unique addresses
+- **Multi-Token Support**: Traders can purchase unlimited different tokens
 - **Deposit and withdraw** XDEGEN tokens
 - **Claim rewards** from trading activities